 Taking this lens outdoors, we see the same results.
 The images below are 100% resolution center-of-the-frame crops from images captured in uncompressed RAW format using a Sony a7R III.
-The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 Be sure to find details in the plane of sharp focus to base your opinions on.
 The eye sample is from the vertical portrait shown earlier in the review.
 With this lens, the wide-open aperture can be used whenever desired without sacrificing image quality.